Top tips for slashing your internet and line rental bills

-Unless you have a lot of people in the house or you must have the fastest speeds for intensive activies, eg, streaming or downloading, then standard 'copper' broadband will most likely be plenty fast enough.
+Unless you have a lot of people in the house or you need the fastest speeds for bandwidth-intensive activities, eg, streaming or downloading, then standard 'copper' broadband will likely be plenty fast enough.
 So, if you're paying for superfast fibre and you don't think you need it, use it as a basis to haggle down the monthly cost.

-Most people are on unlimited broadband deals, but if you just use the net for light browsing, emails and the odd YouTube video, you'll probably be fine on a limited use package.
-Even if your provider doesn't offer such a package, the fact that some do, eg, Sky, means you can use this fact to leverage a lower price for yourself.
+Most people are on unlimited broadband deals, but if you just use the internet for browsing, emails and the odd YouTube video, you'll probably be fine on a limited use package.
+Even if your provider doesn't offer these, the fact that some do, eg, Sky, means you can use this fact to leverage a lower price for yourself.

 You may find that your customer service rep only offers a small discount at first, but if you don't agree with the price, use phrases such as:

 - 'I've worked out my budget, and my absolute max is £[insert amount here]/mth...'

 - '[BT/Plusnet/Sky/TalkTalk/Virgin] can do it for less...'